 Which is not to suggest you should be inauthentic in your blogging or social media or interactions with readers and fans.
 That authenticity is an important part of the next step – Branding.
 Privacy is all about business.

-First, it creates a separate entity for the business of publishing your work.
-It serves as your public front for contracts, taxes, financial interactions, etc. And the bigger your business becomes, the more important it is, even for traditionally published authors.
+The bottom line, though, is whether you choose a trademark or an LLC, you’re better off with a separate entity for the business of publishing your work.
+It serves as your public front for contracts, taxes, financial interactions, etc.

-Second, having a publishing company lends your books credibility.
-You’re basically creating your own publishing company for your work and having that company name – on your title page, on Goodreads, on ISBN information – is the professional stamp on your book.
+Having a trademark also lends your books credibility.
+You’re basically creating your own publishing company for your work and having that company name – on your title page, on Goodreads, on ISBN information – is the professional stamp you need.

 Set up your business email

-A business email gives your company a level of professionalism (email@example.com is fine for your mom – not so much for your company).
-It also creates a way for people to contact you apart from your personal email.
+A business email gives your company a level of professionalism (firstname.lastname@example.org is fine for your mom – not so much for your company).
+It creates a way for people to contact you apart from your personal email.
+And it focuses all your business correspondence separately from your personal email (because there’s A LOT of places you have to provide your email address).
+It’s best to have an email address that corresponds with your company name.

 Open a bank account for your business